Age of Empires III: Civilizations

 Age of Empires III allows the player to play as eight different civilizations: Spanish, British, French, Portuguese, Dutch, Russian, German, and Ottomans.
 Each of the eight civilizations has its own strengths and weaknesses and unique units available only to that civilization.
 Specific units for each civilization are designated Royal Guard units, receiving greater bonuses on the Guard upgrade in the Industrial Age, but at an increased price.
 The player can change the name of their Home City, the Explorer name, and is given a pre-named leader from part of the period (for example, Napoleon Bonaparte for the French Colonial Empire, Suleiman the Magnificent for Ottoman Empire, and Ivan the Terrible for the Russian Empire).
 Each civilization has unique shipments to aid its cultural, economy and military (for example, the Ottomans are able to order a shipment of gold for both them and their teammates).

-There are other civilizations playable via the campaign, which include The Knights of St. John, John Black's Mercenaries, and the United States of America, which are played as the Spanish, German and British civilizations, respectively, with slight modifications.
-Non-playable campaign civilizations include the Pirates, Circle of Ossus and Native Americans, although these civilizations are playable using the Scenario Editor.
+There are other civilizations playable via the campaign, which include the Knights of St. John, John Black's Mercenaries, and the United States of America, which are played as the Spanish, German and British civilizations, respectively, with slight modifications.
+Non-playable campaign civilizations include the Pirates, Circle of Ossus, and Native Americans, although these civilizations are playable using the Scenario Editor.

 Twelve different tribes of Native Americans are in the game as well, but these are not in themselves playable factions.
 However, players can gain access to unique units and improvements by forming an alliance with the tribes by building a trading post at their camps.
 The native tribes featured are the Aztec, Carib, Cherokee, Comanche, Cree, Inca, Iroquois, Lakota, Maya, Nootka, Seminole, and Tupi.
 Three of these tribes were made playable in the expansion pack Age of Empires III: The WarChiefs: the Iroquois, Lakota (under the name Sioux) and Aztecs.
-These civilizations were removed as the smaller, alliance based tribes and were replaced by the Huron, Cheyenne, and Zapotec, respectively.
+These civilizations were removed as the smaller, alliance-based tribes and were replaced by the Huron, Cheyenne, and Zapotec, respectively.
+The Apache, Klamath, and Mapuche were also added as tribes in the expansion pack.
 In Age of Empires III: The Asian Dynasties, another three civilizations were added, along with several new native tribes.
 The civilizations are the Indian, the Japanese, and the Chinese.
 The new tribes include the Sufis, the Shaolin, the Zen, the Udasi, the Bhakti, and the Jesuits.